Get Ready for SpringFind Walks & Hikes

 Mevagissey

-Make your own way to Penzance, located at the far west of Cornwall.
+Make your way to Penzance, located the far west of Cornwall.
 Penzance, whose name means "holy headland" in Cornish, has long been a vital port and trading hub, with a history dating back to the medieval period.
 In more recent times, the town has become a popular holiday destination, known for its subtropical gardens, mild climate and rich maritime heritage.
 The imporessive Georgian and Regency architecture, combined with cultural attrractions such as the Egyptian House, the Maritime Mueseum and the National Lighthouse Museum, make Penzance a delightful place to explore.
-The town also offers plenty of options for dining, including seafood restaurants that celebrate the local guesthouses/B&B accommodation in this busy town.
+The town also offers plenty of options for dining, including seafood restaurants that celebrate the local seafaring history.
+Accommodation: Overnight in guesthouse/B&B accommodation in this busy town.

 Meals: Nil